Fuzzy Alignments in Directed Acyclic Graph for Non-Autoregressive Machine Translation: Analysis of Handling Multi-modality

 \section{Analysis of Handling Multi-modality}

 \textbf{Generation Fluency} We argue that FA-DAT improves NAT performance by better capturing multi-modality with the fuzzy alignment objective.
 It helps the model avoid generating a mixture of different translations.
 To demonstrate that, we measure the fluency of outputs from different models.
-The perplexity (PPL) score is calculated by a pretrained language model \citep{DBLP:conf/wmt/NgYBOAE19}\footnote{{\fontsize{8.25pt}{\baselineskip}\texttt{https://github.com/facebookresearch/fairseq/tree/main/examples/language\_model}}} with context window size 128.
+The perplexity (PPL) score is calculated by a pretrained language model \citep{DBLP:conf/wmt/NgYBOAE19}\footnote{{\fontsize{8.25pt}{\baselineskip}\url{https://github.com/facebookresearch/fairseq/tree/main/examples/language\_model}}} with context window size 128.
 Lookahead decoding is applied to DA-Transformer and FA-DAT.

 As shown in Table \ref{table:PPL}, autoregressive translation (AT) model achieves comparable fluency with gold reference while vanilla-NAT suffers a significant drop due to the disability to handle multi-modality.
 DA-Transformer improves NAT fluency by a large margin and proposed FA-DAT further reduces the fluency gap between AT and NAT.